Unbekannt28/tic-tac-toe/README.md

 # Tic Tac Toe Multiplayer Game
+## Overview
 This game was developed for a programming project during our Computer Science studies at Christian Albrechts University Kiel.

+Our Tic-Tac-Toe Website allows you to play against your friends while both parties are using seperate browsers.
+As this site uses server-side rendering it may take a fow seconds before you can see your opponents move, but aside that everything should work just as you expect.

+Have fun playing!
 ## Structure
 ### Database
 ![UML scheme of Database](https://github.com/Unbekannt28/tic-tac-toe/blob/main/uml_diagram.svg "UML scheme of Database")